Thefrank/freebsd-port-sooners/Radarr_Installation_TrueNAS_GUI.md

 If everything went according to plan then radarr should be up and running on the IP of the jail!

 (You can now safely close the shell)

+## Troubleshooting
+ - `System.Net.Sockets.SocketException (43): Protocol not supported`
+   - Make sure you have `VNET` turned on for your jail.